i6/ibg/appendices/f.rst

     the string;
   * a routine which is called twice.
-On the first call nothing has been output; :var:`inventory_stage` has the value 1, and the routine should return :const:`false` to continue, or :const::const:`true` to stop processing and produce no further output.
+On the first call nothing has been output; :var:`inventory_stage` has the value 1, and the routine should return :const:`false` to continue, or :const:`true` to stop processing and produce no further output.
 On the second call the list has been output; :var:`inventory_stage` has the value 2, and there is no test on the return value.

 .. index::
    pair: n_to; library property